Symbols of Ireland: Fish

 The northern pike (Esox lucius) is Northern Ireland's national fish.

 "Coarse fish" have been described as the Republic of Ireland's national fish; this category includes the likes of bream, perch and carp.

 Sheep

-Sheep: Sheep-raising and wool products are historically important in Ireland, and sheep feature commonly in souvenirs sold to tourists.
+Sheep-raising and wool products are historically important in Ireland, and sheep feature commonly in souvenirs sold to tourists.

 Wild mammal

 The national land mammal is unclear.
-The Irish Hare (Lepus timidus hibernicus) has been described as a national animal, as has the red deer (Cervus elaphus).
+The Irish hare (Lepus timidus hibernicus) has been described as a national animal, as has the red deer (Cervus elaphus).
 Although extinct, the Irish elk (giant deer, Megaloceros giganteus) is also associated with Ireland, because it was first discovered there; in reality, it was not unique to Ireland, living across Eurasia, and was not a true elk either.